expinc/sunagent/README.md

 *CORE* section defines behaviors of the framework.

-* retainjobs: Number of jobs whose info retained.
-In-proguress jobs will always retained.
-Therefore the actual number retained may be bigger than the configured value.
+* jobCleanThreshold: Threshold of when job clean should occur.
+If the number of jobs exceeds the threshold, half of the finished jobs with earliest creation time will be removed, i.e., could get their info no more.
+In-proguress jobs will not be removed.

 *HTTP* section defines the parameters of the HTTP server who exposes HTTP APIs: